-If HP CSA is running, stop HP CSA.
+1. If HP CSA is running, stop HP CSA.

-To stop HP CSA, on the server that hosts HP Cloud Service Automation, type the following:

-If you installed an embedded HP Operations Orchestration instance, type <embeddedHPOOinstallation>/central/bin/central stop.

-- 2. Change to the \$CSA_HOME/Tools/SchemaInstallationTool/ directory where \$CSA_HOME is the directory in which HP Cloud Service Automation is installed. - 3.
-During upgrade or installation of HP CSA, a file named db.properties was generated in \$CSA_HOME/Tools/SchemaInstallationTool/.
+- a.
+On the server that hosts HP Cloud Service Automation, navigate to Start > Administrative Tools > Services. - b.
+Right-click on the HP Cloud Service Automation service and select Stop. - c.
+Right-click on the HP Marketplace Portal service and select Stop. - d.
+If you installed an embedded HP Operations Orchestration instance, right-click on the HP Operations Orchestration Central service and select Stop. - e.
+If you enabled global search, do the following: - i.
+Right-click on the Elasticsearch 1.5.2 service and select Stop.
+You do not need to stop this service if global search is disabled (by default, global search is disabled). - ii.
+Right-click on HP Search Service and select Stop.
+You do not need to stop this service if global search is disabled (by default, global search is disabled). - 2.
+Change to the %CSA_HOME%\Tools\SchemaInstallationTool\ directory where %CSA_HOME% is the directory in which HP Cloud Service Automation is installed. - 3.
+During upgrade or installation of HP CSA, a file named db.properties was generated in %CSA HOME%\Tools\SchemaInstallationTool\.
 Verify the property values in this file.
-If you changed any database property values in the \$CSA_HOME/jboss-as/standalone/configuration/standalone.xml file after installation, the values in db.properties may not be up-to-date.
+If you changed any database property values in the %CSA_HOME%\jboss-as\standalone\configuration\ standalone.xml file after installation, the values in db.properties may not be up-to-date.